syncfusion/blazor-docs/src/gantt/gantt-chart/managing-tasks.md

 > You should set the `AllowDeleting` value to `true` to delete the record dynamically.

-## Delete confirmation message
+### Delete confirmation message

 Delete confirmation message is used to get confirmation from users before deleting a task.
-This confirmation message can be enabled by setting the `EditSettings.ShowDeleteConfirmDialog` property to true.
+This confirmation message can be enabled by setting the `GanttEditSettings.ShowDeleteConfirmDialog` property to true.

 The following code snippet explains how to enable the delete confirmation message in Gantt Chart.